8ball55/digital-audio/index.md

 ![Image](https://github.com/8ball55/digital-audio/blob/gh-pages/sqdgfrtu.PNG?raw=true)

-# MUS147 WORKSPACE
+# Shyan's Digital Audio Projects

-Here is where I showcase my works for digital audio that I have done in the computer music programming course at UCI.
+Hey!
+My name is Shyan Shafii, I am an Electrical Engineering undergraduate student specializing in circuit design and opticalelectronics/semiconductors and minoring in Japanese Language & Literature at University of California, Irvine.
+My interests in electronics are mostly musical applications of electronic hardware/software which is why I decided to undertake the course computer music programming (MUS147/CS190) and develop my skills in what I actually want to do with field in the future.
+This website is where I showcase my works for digital audio that I have done in the computer music programming course at UCI.

-## Audio Projects for MUS147
+## Audio Projects for MUS147/CS190

 List number corresponds to the assignment number